iqrf/iqrf-gateway-daemon/Documents/02-Design/sw-design.md

 #### IUploadService
 Is abstraction of UploadService Component(loading code into modules on nodes)

+#### INativeUploadService
+Is abstraction of NativeUploadService Component(loading code into modules on nodes)

 #### IDataPreparerService
 Is abstraction of DataPreparerService Component(preparing data for UploadService to load as code into modules on nodes)